The Help to Buy scheme could make it easier for you to get your first home with help from the government. Here is how it works and how to use it.

 In England, the scheme gives you an equity loan from the government that you can put towards buying a new build home worth up to £600,000.
 The loan is interest free for five years.

 To buy a home you need a deposit you have saved yourself of at least 5% of the purchase price.
-The equity loan from the government can cover up to 20% of the price, and the mortgage will cover the rest.
+The equity loan from the government can cover up to 20% of the price, and a Help to Buy mortgage covers the rest.

 For example, if you bought a home that cost £200,000: